tqsd/QuNetSim/docs/_build/_sources/backends.rst.txt

 class at once, and it has to be thread safe.
 This class also has to store all information which are necessary for the backend, if needed.
-To make these information thread safe, the file **backend.RWLock** provides a read write lock and the file **backends.SafeDict** provides a thread safe dictionary with some basic functionalities.
+To make these information thread safe, the file **backend.RWLock** provides a read write lock and the file **backends.SafeDict** provides a thread safe dictionary with some basic functionality.
 In the functions **start** and **stop**, the backend can be initialized if necessary and be destructed.

 The **create_qubit** function creates a qubit in the backend.
 It then has to create an object